cseanburns/electronic_resource_mgmt/src/12-acquisitions-collection-development.md

 [Special Collections Research Center][speccoll].
 Organizational charts have been around since the 1800s, but
-I am not sure when libraries started to create and use them, and
+I do not think they were commonly used in libraries until at least the latter half of the 20th century.
-I didn't see one in my research on UK Libraries for this time period.
+(I didn't see one in my research on UK Libraries for this time period.)
 Thus, I inferred an organizational structure based on the detailed reports written by the various department heads in the